phac-nml/sequenoscope/README.md

 If you run ``sequenoscope``, you should see the following usage statement:

         Usage: sequenoscope <command> <required arguments>

         To get full help for a command use one of: sequenoscope <command> -h
         sequenoscope <command> --help

         Available commands:

-        analyze     map reads to a target and produce a report with sequencing statistics plot        generate plots based on directories with seq manifest files filter_ONT  filter reads from a FASTQ file based on a sequencing summary file
+        analyze     map reads to a target and produce a report with sequencing statistics plot        generate plots based on seq manifest files filter_ONT  filter reads from a fastq file based on a sequencing summary file

+        Other options:

+        --check_dependencies  Check if external dependencies (fastp, minimap2, samtools, mash, seqtk) and required Python packages (pysam, plotly) are available
+        -v, --version         Show the version and exit -h, --help            Show this help message and exit

 If you run ``sequenoscope analyze -h`` or ``sequenoscope analyze --help``, you should see the following options and usage guidleines:

-        usage: sequenoscope analyze --input_fastq <file.fq> --input_reference <ref.fasta> -o <out> -seq_type <sr>[options]
-        For help use: sequenoscope analyze -h or sequenoscope analyze --help
+        For help use: sequenoscope analyze -h or --help

-        sequenoscope version 0.0.5: a flexible tool for processing multiplatform sequencing data: analyze, subset/filter, compare and visualize.
+        sequenoscope version 1.0.0: a flexible tool for processing multiplatform sequencing data: analyze, subset/filter, compare and visualize.

-        Arguments:
+        optional arguments:
-          -h, --help            show this help message and exit --input_fastq  [ ...]
+          -h, --help            show this help message and exit --force               Force overwrite of existing results directory.
+          -v, --version         show program's version number and exit

+        USER OPTIONS:
+          Direct input files and basic parameters.

+          --input_fastq  [ ...]
-                                [REQUIRED] Path to ***EITHER 1 or 2*** fastq files to process.
+                                [REQUIRED] Path to 1 (SE) or 2 (PE) FASTQ files to process.
-          --input_reference     [REQUIRED] Path to a single reference FASTA file to process. the single FASTA file may contain several sequences.
+          --input_reference     [REQUIRED] Path to a single reference FASTA file.
           -seq_sum , --sequencing_summary
-                                Path to sequencing summary for manifest creation -start , --start_time
+                                (Optional) Path to sequencing summary for manifest creation.
-                                Start time when no seq summary is provided -end , --end_time     End time when no seq summary is provided -o , --output         [REQUIRED] Output directory designation -op , --output_prefix
+          -o , --output         [REQUIRED] Output directory designation.
+          -op , --output_prefix
-                                Output file prefix designation. default is [sample] -seq_type , --sequencing_type
+                                Output file prefix designation.
+Default is 'sample'.
-                                [REQUIRED] A designation of the type of sequencing utilized for the input fastq files.
-SE = single-end reads and PE = paired-end reads.
+          -seq_type , --sequencing_type
+                                [REQUIRED] Sequencing type: 'SE' for single-end or 'PE' for paired-end.

+        FILTER OPTIONS:
+          Parameters to filter/trim FASTQ reads.

+          -min_cov , --minimum_coverage
+                                Minimum coverage threshold; default is 1.
-          -t , --threads        A designation of the number of threads to use -min_len , --minimum_read_length
+          -t , --threads        Number of threads to use.
-                                A designation of the minimum read length. reads shorter than the integer specified required will be discarded, default is 15
+          -min_len , --minimum_read_length
+                                Minimum read length; default is 15.
           -max_len , --maximum_read_length
-                                A designation of the maximum read length. reads longer than the integer specified required will be discarded, default is 0 meaning no limitation
+                                Maximum read length; default is 0 (no limit).
           -trm_fr , --trim_front_bp
-                                A designation of the how many bases to trim from the front of the sequence, default is 0.
+                                Bases to trim from the front; default is 0.
           -trm_tail , --trim_tail_bp
-                                A designation of the how many bases to trim from the tail of the sequence, default is 0 -q , --quality_threshold
+                                Bases to trim from the tail; default is 0.
-                                Quality score threshold for filtering reads.
-Reads with an average quality score below this threshold will be discarded.
-If not specified, no quality filtering will be performed.
-          -min_cov , --minimum_coverage
+          -q , --quality_threshold
-                                A designation of the minimum coverage for each taxon.
-Only bases equal to or higher then the designated value will be considered. default is 1
-          --minimap2_kmer       A designation of the kmer size when running minimap2 --force               Force overwite of existing results directory
+                                Quality score threshold; default is 15.

 If you run ``sequenoscope filter_ONT -h`` or ``sequenoscope filter_ONT --help``, you should see the following options and usage guidleines: